 Students, parents, and staff of a school that has been dismissed due to a COVID outbreak are discouraged from gathering or socializing anywhere.
 This includes group child care arrangements, as well as public venues.

 As per DoE guidance, school attendance policies shall not penalize students for staying home ill due to COVID-like symptoms.

 Who would be considered a close contact of the person who tested positive and thus required to quarantine?

-A close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset.
-If someone who is positive is asymptomatic, close contact is defined as 2 days prior to positive COVID test until the time the patient is isolated.
+A close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes consecutively over a twenty-four hour period starting from 2 days before being symptomatic.

 Students who are asked to quarantine must produce a note from DPH clearing them to return to school.